pneumaticdeath/conways_GoL/README.md

 And in the game you can use the following keys to control the display:

-* P - Pause the game
+* P - Toggle whether the game is paused
 * Z - Toggle auto-zoom
 * C - Continue after auto-pause
 * I - Zoom in